Email and Texting in Mental Health Practice: Legal-Ethical and Risk Management Issues

 This course will get into all of that and more, including how email and texting fit into the professional practice and HIPAA landscape, perspectives on secure and nonsecure emails and texts, general risk management concerns, professional engagement with clients by email or text, and finally the big questions of what and how to document all those messages exchanged with clients.
 The Resources page will point you towards some viable service provider options, and we provide some handy practice forms in the Handouts page.

-These articles are written by Roy Huggins, LPC NCC, a counselor in private practice who also directs Person-Centered Tech.
+Roy Huggins, LPC NCC, is a counselor in private practice who also directs Person-Centered Tech.
 Roy worked as a professional Web developer for 7 years before changing paths, and makes it his mission to grow clinicians’ understanding of the Internet and other electronic communications mediums for the future of our practices and our professions.

 Roy is an adjunct instructor at the Portland State University Counseling program where he teaches Ethics, and is a member of the Zur Institute advisory board.
 He has acted as a subject matter expert on HIPAA, security and clinical use of technology for Counseling licensure boards and both state and national mental health professional organizations.
 He has co-authored or authored 2 book chapters, and he routinely consults with mental health colleagues on ethical and practical issues surrounding tech in clinical practice.
 He served for 5 years on the board of the Oregon Mental Health Counselors Association and then the Oregon Counseling Association as the Technology Committee Chair.